cardstack/cardstack-token/README.md

 Then execute:
 ```
-WALLET=<wallet address> truffle migrate --reset --network=rinkeby
+truffle migrate --reset --network=rinkeby
 ```
 The deploy will make many minutes to run depending on Rinkeby network stats and gas price.

-Make a note of the address of the Registry and of the CardStackToken contract.
+Make a note of the address of the Registry and of the CardstackToken contract.
 Make sure not to lose the address of the Registry, the registry address is specified as a parameter for all contract ops commands.
-Register the `CardStackToken` contract with the `Registry`:
+Register the `CardstackToken` contract with the `Registry`:
 ```
-WALLET=<wallet address> truffle exec ./scripts/cst-register.js --cst=<CardStackToken's address> --registry=<Registry's address> --network=rinkeby
+truffle exec ./scripts/cst-register.js --cst=<CardstackToken's address> --registry=<Registry's address> --network=rinkeby
 ```

 You can view the CST system info by executing: